Mint-System/Ansible-Build/roles/restic-server/README.md

 ## Requires

-The Ansible PostgreSQL role requires the following roles:
+The Ansible Restic server role requires the following roles:

 * docker
 * docker-network

+And these packages:

+* python3-passlib

 ## Usage